apayne185/CompProgramming-2-Project-/README.md

 ### Installation and Setup

-Here’s the updated text for your README file:
+The updated code section for your README should be adjusted to align with the corrections you need.
+Here’s the revised text:

 Installation and Setup

 To install and run the Recipe Manager locally:
 	1. Clone the repository:

 git clone https://github.com/apayne185/CompProgramming-2-Project.git